mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### ORBITAL DEFENCE CANNON

 An extremely large hypervelocity cannon, this weapon can engage targets on the ground but, if elevated, can attack its preferred targets, low-orbiting spacecraft.
-If it does so, it increases its range to 1,000 kilometres.
+If it does so, it increases its range to 1,000 kilometers.

 #### PLASMA GUN